 Encourage your students to read with the Book of the Month.
 Each month, we'll highlight an Oxford Graded Reader title with additional resources, so you can easily facilitate reading in English.
-You can also tell us what book you'd like to see featured by voting below.
 Let's get reading!

 Read a short extract

 I didn’t sleep that night − I sat between the rocks and watched the wood below.
 Sometimes I heard the sound of something moving, but I think that it was only the wind in the trees.
 When I looked up at the sky, the stars looked different to the stars in our time, and the moon was smaller, too.
 ‘I’ve come a long way through time to this terrible world,’ I thought.